wzur/example-node-js-project/README.md

 * `REDIS_PORT`: the port of the Redis server, default is `6379`
 * `PORT`: the port the application should start to listen to, default is `5000`

+The crasher part simply ends the `node` process, to simulate a crash of an application.

 Dockerized Web Application
 --------------------------